Staying healthy has never been more important. Eating well and keeping active supports our physical and

 Follow our tips for making new healthy habits in your home.

 Staying active is one of the best things you can do to keep your body and mind healthy.
 The types of exercise you can do during COVID-19 will depend on whether you're able to leave your home.

-What activities can I do safely within social distancing restrictions?
+What activities can I do safely within physical distancing restrictions?

 Activities that are allowed include:

-- outdoor workouts or exercise in a public place with
+outdoor workouts or exercise in a public place

 - outdoor playground and exercise equipment can be used with caution.
 Make sure you practice

 good hygiene by washing or sanitising hands before and after use

 - swimming pools can open with up to 20 people and only one person per 4 square metres